siesta-project/flos/Docs/source/content/basics.rst

 ..........................

 When you run SIESTA with FLOOK enabled you have 6 intermediate point to communicate:

-:siesta.INITIALIZE:

   (1) Right after reading initial options
   (2) Right before SCF step starts, but at each MD step (3) At the start of each SCF step
   (4) After each SCF has finished
   (5) When moving the atoms, right after the FORCES step (6) When SIESTA is complete, just before it exists

 We call above intermediate points state in lua script you could communicate with SIESTA viastate defination like this: ::